 Walking around the quiet streets is relaxing and beautiful with the backdrop of white mountains.
 With the main street covered in lights to illuminate the popular bars, locals and tourists love to visit.
 There is also plenty of activities to do around the area as well.
 Snowshoeing through the forests covered in a blanket of snow is another fantastic way to appreciate this gorgeous area of Western Canada.

 Winter in Canada can be cold and painful, especially for an Australian like myself, but finding enjoyable activities and inspiring sights makes it all worthwhile.
-The winter wonderland of Golden has both in abundance and is my favourite place to visit in Canada.
+With so many things to do in Golden BC in all seasons, this winter wonderland is my favourite place to visit in Canada.

 Situated 7-hours east of Vancouver, British Columbia and 5-hours west of Calgary, Alberta, Revelstoke is a far-flung winter wonderland nestled against the Selkirk Mountains.
 Flanked by the Columbia River, the picturesque small town shines in every season but even more so in winter when snow banks pile up almost as high as the buildings nearby.
 The Revelstoke Mountain Resort famously receives epic dumps of powder and features the most vertical run in North America, as well as the opportunity to go cat, helicopter, and backcountry skiing from the base.
 Other activities offered at the resort include dog sledding, paragliding, and guided snowshoeing tours.
 You can even get a free legal marriage or renew your vows at the top of the gondola on Valentine’s Day.
 For real, I’ve been skiing there and saw people go up in their wedding finest.